klemag/GrupoBimbo_Kaggle/README.md

 5 - Find good parameters for the model.
 Use model_selection.py to find optimal (well, good...) parameters to train the xgb model.
 Needs dmatrices to be generated before.
 Will return a txt file with the best parameters found.

 6 - Ready to train.
-Two training mode are available:
+Two training modes are available:

     a) Fraction mode: This will reuse the DMatrix generated with build_dmatrices.py.
 This mode allows early_stopping_rounds and watchlist.
 Meaning that whilst training the model, after each round the RMSLE will be calculated and displayed.
 If the RMSLE is not improved for a given number of rounds the training stops, avoiding overfitting.
 This mode also comes with the possibility to use PCA for dimension reduction.